-The CUNY/311 Project, is a collaboration between the NYC Department of Information Technology and Telecommunications (DoITT) and the City University of New York, provides qualified CUNY students with the opportunity to work as part-time Student Call Takers within New York City's Customer Service Center.
+The CUNY/311 Project, is a collaboration between the NYC Department of Information Technology and Telecommunications (DoITT) and the City University of New York, provides qualified CUNY students with the opportunity to work as part-time Student Call Takers within New York City's Customer Contact Center.

 311 provides New Yorkers with one easy-to-remember number to access all City agencies and services.
 The CUNY 311 Project provides human resource support for CUNY students referred from CUNY campuses.
 CUNY 311 Project support staff recruits, hires students, monitors on-site performance, and administers payroll.

 Student Call Takers will work within the 311 Contact Center to perform the following tasks: